ABOUT US

 DONATE

-The Foundation relies on the goodwill and support of donors who can make financial contributions either as an annual amount or one-off donation in order to support the scholarships.
-Donations to the school are tax-deductible, also for the school’s Building Fund and Library Fund.
+The Foundation relies on the goodwill and support of donors who can make financial contributions either as an annual amount or a one-off donation to support the scholarships.
+Donations to the school are tax-deductible, as well as for the school’s Building Fund and Library Fund.

 Donations to the SGHS Foundation can be made by contacting Dr Fiona McDonald, Director of the Foundation.